ra-y-oo/chatapp/README.md

 ```bash
 npm run dev
 ```
-The project should start on http://localhost:5173/
+The project app start on http://localhost:5173/
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first